izderadicka/btclient/README.md

 From torrent file chooses the biggest video file, starts to download it  and sends it to video player (works with mplayer or vlc).

+Can also download subtitles for current video file (option -s - uses opensubtitles.org API).

 Requires libtorrent (1.0.4) and its python bindings,  gnome-terminal and hachoir python libraries.
 Optionally  beautifulsoup and adecaptcha for plugins.